Mutual exchange, next steps

 - You contact the tenant directly and arrange to view each other’s property.

-- Please make sure you look carefully at the property and you are satisfied with it.
+- Look carefully at the property and make sure you are happy with it

-- Each exchange party will need to fully complete a GUHG application form and send it to our office.
+Each exchange party will need to complete a Grand Union application form and send it to our Relocations Team.
 All joint tenants must sign the application form.
-If you wish to exchange with someone who is not a GUHG tenant, you must also contact their landlord.
+If you wish to exchange with someone who is not a Grand Union tenant, you must also contact their landlord.

-Once an application form has been received from all parties, we will check the form and your tenancy records.
+Once the application form and support information has been received from all parties, we will check the details and your tenancy records.

 An appointment will be made for a relocations coordinator to inspect your home.
 An inspection is needed so we can advise you of any tenant responsibilities or repairs that you need to do before the exchange, as well as advising the incoming tenant of any additional responsibilities.

-If your exchange partner is not a tenant with GUHG, we will write to their landlord to request a reference.
+If your exchange partner is not a Grand Union tenant, we will write to their landlord to request a reference.
 We will also forward a reference for you to the other landlord.

 Examples where permission can be refused include: